- Admissions & Aid

 - Mercy in Action

-Current Position: Graduate Student and Registered Behavior Technician (RBT)
+Current Position: Registered Behavior Technician (RBT)

 For Bailey McLaughlin ‘20, her post-high school plans almost didn’t include college.
 But she found herself at Gwynedd Mercy University studying Psychology after her AP Psychology teacher encouraged her to further her education in the field.